Brittany

 We compete with our Brittanys in dog shows and field trials in order to

-demonstrate their conformance to the breed standard, natural instincts
+demonstrate their conformity to the breed standard, natural instincts

 and trainability in the field, and worthiness against competitors from

 both venues.
-Anyone can say they have the most beautiful dog ever, or
+Anyone can say they have the most beautiful dog, or

-the world's best hunting dog, but we believe that the challenge of competition
+the best hunting dog, but we believe that the challenge of competition

-against top ranked dogs in the field and show ring helps to establish
+against great dogs in the field and show ring helps to establish

 our dogs' credentials in the Brittany community, as well as giving an

-indication of their potential as contributors to the breed.
-For breeders
+indication of their comparative potential as contributors to the breed.

-and puppy buyers who are not able to visit and watch our dogs in person,
+For breeders and puppy buyers who are not able to visit and watch our

 To learn more, visit: